Path Z-the CI gate¶

 Today (the wedge)¶

-Same CLI, with affordances that make CI integration trivial:
+Same CLI, with affordances that make CI integration trivial.
+All shipped in v0.2:

-whatif.config.yamlso the command-line argument soup lives in version control.Deterministic outputs (sorted JSON keys, stable hashes, seeded baseline sampling).
+whatifd.config.yamlso the command-line argument soup lives in version control.Deterministic outputs (sorted JSON keys, stable hashes, seeded baseline sampling, per-field

 The CLI doesn’t change.
-Wiring it into PR checks becomes a 30-minute task.
+Wiring it into PR checks is a one-step uses: reference.

 v1.0 (the gate)¶